Methods

 Perinatal mortality trend

-In the Stillbirths and neonatal deaths web article linear regression has been used to determine changes in the observed perinatal mortality rates over the period 2003–2021.
+In the Stillbirths and neonatal deaths chapter, linear regression has been used to determine changes in the observed perinatal mortality rates over the period 2003–2021.
 In 2002 and 2009 data were not available from all jurisdictions so these years have been excluded from trend analysis.
 These data points are still presented in the accompanying National Perinatal Mortality Data Collection annual update supplementary data tables.

 Confidentiality